 Electric Light Blocks

-He’s built a wide array of skyscrapers, scenes, and robots using the building blocks he already owns, but this light-up version will bring a whole new dimension to playtime.
-These interlocking construction blocks light up when placed on the USB- or battery-powered base, so he can create structures that glow in the dark.
-Four modes—always on, 15-minute auto-off, flashing, and fading—only enhance his options.
-Best of all, the blocks are compatible with other building blocks of the same size so he can mix and match.
+They've built a wide array of skyscrapers, scenes, and robots using the building blocks he already owns, but this light-up version will bring a whole new dimension to playtime.
+These interlocking construction blocks light up when placed on the USB- or battery-powered base, so your tot can create structures that glow in the dark.
+Four modes—always on, 15-minute auto-off, flashing, and fading—only enhance the options.
+Best of all, the blocks are compatible with other building blocks of the same size so they can mix and match.
 Available in 32- or 102-piece (two bases) sets.

 Emoji Hugs and Kisses Stickers

 Let your little one express him or herself with a modern twist on a classic arts and crafts supply—emoji stickers!
 This Valentine-themed selection of almost 300 stickers will no doubt be enthusiastically slapped onto every imaginable surface.
 Notebooks, folders, and binders will surely receive a handful, and—if you’re lucky—so will a kind thank-you note for you.
 In lieu of handing out cards at school this year, have your child cut out squares of four stickers to hand out to classmates with a little note scribbled on the back.
 They’ll appreciate the gesture and might even give one back as a token of their appreciation.